mcornell/watir-page-helper/README.md

     browser = Watir::Browser.new :chrome
     page = MyPage.new browser, true
-    page.search_box = "Watirmelon" #This method is created by WatirPageHelper page.search #This method is created by WatirPageHelper also browser.close
+    page.search_box = 'Watirmelon' #This method is created by WatirPageHelper page.search #This method is created by WatirPageHelper also browser.close